 In the Office of Student Leadership and Civic Engagement, we have a wide variety of resources directed at getting you more involved in the community to help in building one collective impact.

-According to a definition by California State University-Chico, “Civic engagement has its roots in service learning.
-Service learning, in turn grew out of voluntary community service: work performed by students, faculty, or other members of the university that contributes to the quality of life in the community.
+According, Erlich (2000), civic engagement involves “working to make a difference in the civic life of one’s community and developing the combination of knowledge, skills, values and motivation to make that difference.
+It means promoting the quality of life in a community, through both political and non-political processes.”
 When voluntary community service is incorporated as an element of academic coursework, and when the service activity relates directly to the content of the course, it becomes service learning.

 Civic engagement is a form of experiential learning.
 This type of learning, different than learning that takes place in the classroom, allows students to gain valuable skills that will supplement in-class instruction that can be applied toward the betterment of the community.
 Skills learned could also have a direct connection to help one’s search for graduate school or employment after graduation.
 Also, students that volunteer are statistically more connected to an institution, and more likely to graduate.